 As of March 15, 2010, the record date for determining shareholders entitled to notice of and to vote at the meeting, the Company had 111,392,869 shares of common stock deemed outstanding and eligible to vote.
 This number does not include 14,940,627 shares held by subsidiaries of AFG.
 Under Ohio law, shares held by subsidiaries are not entitled to vote and are therefore not considered to be outstanding for purposes of the meeting.
-Each share of outstanding common stock is entitled to one vote on each matter to be presented at the meeting.
-Abstentions (including instructions to withhold authority to vote for one or more nominees) and broker non-votes are counted for purposes of determining a quorum, but will have no effect on the outcome of any matter voted on at the meeting.
+Each share of outstanding instructions to withhold authority to vote for one or more nominees) and broker non-votes are counted for purposes of determining a quorum, but will have no effect on the outcome of any matter voted on at the meeting.
 Broker non-votes occur when a broker returns a proxy card but does not have authority to vote on a particular proposal.